-Removes the displayed break-point and joins the preceding segment to the following segment with a straight line.
+Removes the displayed break-point and joins the preceding break-point to the following break-point with a straight line.
 The identification number of all subsequent break-points is decreased by one.

-'in' Defines the current at which breakpoint occurs.
+'in' Defines the current at which breakpoint occurs